antoinejaussoin/rust-qif-parser/README.md

 - Implementing useful traits, such as debug, format, clone, serialize and deserialize.
 - Adding Serde as a dependency (for the reason above)
 - Moving files around so it's cleaner and not all the code is in lib.rs
+- BREAKING CHANGE: the Qif object is now returning a "transactions" vec, not "items".

 ### Version 0.1.0
 - Make the code more Rusty (using match instead of if-statements)